-- Schedule III Montana Partnership Information, - Form PT-AGR (Montana Pass-Through Entity Owner Tax Agreement), if applicable, is an agreement that has to be completed by a nonresident individual, nonresident estate, nonresident trust, foreign C corporation or tax-exempt entity that does not participate in a composite return and does not wish the partnership to pay tax on its behalf.
+• Form PT-AGR (Montana Pass-Through Entity Owner Tax Agreement), if applicable, is an agreement that has to be completed by a nonresident individual, nonresident estate, nonresident trust, foreign C corporation, domestic second-tier pass-through entity or tax-exempt entity that does not participate in a composite return and does not wish the partnership to pay tax on its behalf.
 By signing the agreement, the partner agrees to timely file a Montana tax return, to pay all taxes and to be subject to the personal jurisdiction of Montana.
 The partner completes the agreement and either files it with the department or returns it to the partnership.

 If the partner files the agreement with the department, the partner must also send the partnership a copy of the agreement.
-A new Form PT-AGR does not have to be filed each year, but currently effective agreements for each new nonresident, foreign C corporation or taxexempt entity partner have to be filed.
+A new Form PT-AGR does not have to be filed each year, but currently effective agreements for each new nonresident, foreign C corporation, domestic secondtier pass-through entity or tax-exempt entity partner have to be filed.
 The partnership and owner need to retain these agreements as part of their tax records.